Learning Disabilities Treatment in Chicago, IL

 In order to determine diagnosis, psychologists or neuropsychologists complete a comprehensive assessment.
 They utilize standardized testing measures, direct observation of the child or teen, interviews with and/or questionnaires completed by parents and/or teachers to evaluate the child or teen’s intelligence, academic achievement, classroom performance, social interactions, memory, attention, and language, among other areas.

 Parents or teachers are often the first to notice that a child or teen appears to be learning differently, falling behind academically, or struggling with a particular subject area.
 A parent has the right to request an academic evaluation for their child or teen.
 If the child or teen is home-schooled or enrolled in private school, the district public school is responsible for the evaluation.

-Section 504 of the Americans with Disabilities Act sets forth projected civil rights of individuals with disabilities.
+Section 504 of the Americans with Disabilities Act sets forth protected civil rights of individuals with disabilities.
 Schools must afford students with disabilities equal opportunities as students without disabilities through modifications or accommodations as set forth in a 504 plan or an IEP (Individualized Education Plan).
-Interventions are provided with the regular education classroom or within a smaller special education classroom for any portion or all of the academic day.
+Interventions are provided within the regular education classroom or within a smaller special education classroom for any portion or all of the academic day.

 The type and extent of modifications or accommodations depends on the unique learning characteristics of each child or teen.
+Various interventions include:

 - Preferential seating near the teacher and away from distractions such as windows or doors

 - Instructions broken into small, concrete steps

 - Instructions given in different modalities including written, oral, and demonstrative

 - Taped textbooks